 Uber is the world’s leading on-demand ride-sharing service, connecting 103 million riders to drivers in over 70 different countries across the globe.

-Uber has plenty of competitors today, but they continue to dominate the U.S. Market, with 71% of that market share.
+Uber has plenty of competitors today, but they continue to dominate the U.S. Market, with 71% of that market share in the mobile app development market.
 They also have a powerful presence in most countries across the globe (their exit from Russia and China notwithstanding).

 What made Uber so successful?
 Obviously, being first-to-market was a great advantage, but the app itself offers a superior user experience as well—something anyone can attest to when they’ve tried using local competitors in various parts of the world.